Waimea Falls: A Complete Guide to Hiking Waimea Valley

 If you are not a fan of huge crowds, try getting there before the big groups arrive around 10:00 -10:30 am.

-We got there around opening time (9:00 am) in February of 2022 and we were one of the first few people there.
+We got there around opening time (9:00 am) and we were one of the first few people there.
 No one was even in the pool yet.

 Thirty minutes later, there were more people in the pool and by the time we hiked back down (around 10:30 am), we saw many people hiking up to the waterfall.